-- Undertake engagement to understand the views of interested and potentially affected parties. - Consult and engage with Indigenous communities to understand interests and potential impacts. - Identify potential impacts of the Project. - Develop environmental mitigation and protective measures to avoid or reduce potential impacts. - Develop an appropriate environmental inspection, monitoring, and followup program.
+- Undertake engagement to understand the views of interested and potentially affected parties. - Consult with Indigenous communities to understand interests and potential impacts. - Be conducted during the earliest phase of the Project.

+- Identify potential impacts of the Project. - Develop environmental mitigation and protective measures to avoid or reduce potential impacts. - Develop an appropriate environmental inspection, monitoring, and followup program.